GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

 !!!
 Note
     If you used the setup script, the `passport-saml-config.json` file will be created by the script.
 You just need to modify the configurations as needed.

-## Demo Server Cnfig
+## Demo Server Config

-### Instructions

 We are going to follow [this sequence diagram](https://github.com/GluuFederation/Inbound-SAML-Demo/wiki/Readme_single#sequence-diagram) for this demo.

 ### Steps
-1. We need OpenID connect client to send Authentication request to interception script.
+1. We need an OpenID connect client to send an Authentication request via an interception script.
-    1) We assueme that you know how to create openid connect client in gluu server.
-For more details you can follow this [Client registration Doc](https://gluu.org/docs/ce/admin-guide/openid-connect/#client-registration-configuration).
+    a.
+We assume that you know how to create OpenID connect client in gluu server.
+For more details you can follow this [Client registration doc](https://gluu.org/docs/ce/admin-guide/openid-connect/#client-registration-configuration).
-    1) If you have not create new separate strategy, In your created client set `passport` as `arc_value`  or if you have created separate script than set `acr_value` as according to it.
-If you have followed [link](https://github.com/GluuFederation/Inbound-SAML-Demo/wiki/Steps-for-creating--SAML_IDP_MultiAuthn_interception_script) and created strategy with name `passportsaml` your acr_value will be **passportsaml**.
+    b.
+If you have not create new separate strategy, in your created client set `passport` as `arc_value`  or if you have created separate script than set `acr_value` to the title of your script.
+If you followed our guide and created a strategy with the name `passportsaml`, your `acr_value` should be set to `passportsaml`.
-    1) set redirect_uri as per your project requirements.
+    c. set `redirect_uri` as per your project requirements.

-1) Now we will use this client craeted in step 1 for Authentication requests.
+2. Now we will use the client created in step 1 for authentication requests;
-    1) We need to call standard gluu GET Authentication request using created clientID and acr_value.
+    a.
+We need to call standard gluu GET Authentication request using created `clientID` and `acr_value`;
-    1) Follow [Gluu openid-connect-api](https://gluu.org/docs/ce/api-guide/openid-connect-api/#requestauthorizationget) to create authentication request
+    b.
+Follow [Gluu openid-connect-api](https://gluu.org/docs/ce/api-guide/openid-connect-api/#requestauthorizationget) to create an authentication request;
-    1) Additionally we need to add `state` and `nonce` as query params with created authentication request.
+    c.
+Additionally we need to add `state` and `nonce` as query params with created authentication request;
-    1) state -> base64 of json {"salt":"<salt_value>","provider":"<idp_name>"}.
+    d. state -> base64 of json {"salt":"<salt_value>","provider":"<idp_name>"};
-    1) Nonce -> String value used to associate a Client session with an ID Token, and to mitigate replay attacks.
+    e.
+Nonce -> String value used to associate a Client session with an ID Token, and to mitigate replay attacks.
 The value is passed through unmodified from the Authorization Request to the ID Token.
 Sufficient entropy MUST be present in the nonce values used to prevent attackers from guessing values.

     ```java
       //Example for generating getAuthentication request in java